universal-meaning-map/ipld-mindmap-old-readme/README.md

 - `18/09/2018`: We started exploring a first render: [ipld-mindmap-pts-render](https://github.com/arxiu/ipld-mindmap-pts-render)
 - `21/09/2018`: Documenting node identification.
 Documenting render format.
 - `26/09/2019`: Render shows basic nodes with mock data, nodes are selectable and can be navigated with arrow keys
+- `27/09/2019`: Converting this repo in a React-Create-App static page.